afshinm/morq/README.md

 );
 ```

 ### Chains

 You use following chains to make the assertions more user friendly and readable.

  - to
  - be
- - been
- - is
- - that
- - which
- - and
- - has
  - have
- - with
- - at
- - of
- - same
- - but
- - does

 ### Equal